Beloved daughter of the God.

 Aren’t headlines fun?
 This is me in a nutshell and yet, of course, it does not tell you very much at all about the living breathing human being that is right here, beyond your very own screen.

 Still, though, I do love to write and believe fervently in the power of sharing deeply uncomfortable truths found in the messy embrace of our shared human existence.
 For me, some of those uncomfortable truths involve things things like God, family, faith, theology, and living life open and vulnerable.

 I write because there is something inside of me that yearns for connection and significance, and I meet that need when I put words to my experiences, hopes, dreams, feelings, and thoughts.
 Most especially I meet that need when I get to tell about that experience to another person, or you.

 So I believe in the power of story, how telling our stories without fear of judgement and condemnation can change our very being and move us toward wholeness and healing.
-Talking about those things that make me feel uncomfortable have been my personal keys to accessing life on a deeply intentional level.
+Talking about those things that make me feel uncomfortable have been my personal keys to accessing life on a deeply intentional and joyful level.

-I’m thrilled you stopped by.
 Sit down and please join me.
-You are the reason I write.